 Day 2 – Hobart

 We hit the road early on day two as we had a full day planned at Port Arthur Historic Site.
 Port Arthur is just over an hour from the capital and provides a chilling glimpse into what life might have been like as a convict in Australia’s early days.
 We grabbed a drive through brekkie at Maccas in Sorrel so as not to lose time.
 There are plenty of scenic stops along the way and you will be driving through devil country so make sure you stay alert.
 If you want to get a closer look at these fascinating critters stop in at the Tasmanian Devil Unzoo along the way.
-I wish we had left Port Arthur a little earlier so we could have stopped in at one of the fabulous wineries in Richmond on the way back to Hobart.
+I wish we had left Port Arthur a little earlier so we could have stopped in at one of the fabulous wineries on the way back to Hobart.
+I rectified that on my next visit and visited 5 fabulous wineries near Hobart.

 We headed back to Salamanca Place for dinner that night and burgers from Jack Greene were on the menu.
 Make sure you try a cocktail while you are there.
 They are amazing!
 The walk back was littered with fairy lights which was a lovely way to finish the day.